beyaz/DotNetStringUtilities/README.md

-.Net String Utility methods like "".HasValue(), .RemoveFromEnd or "".IsNullOrEmpty()
+.Net String Utility methods like "".HasValue(), .RemoveFromEnd, RemoveFromStart or "".IsNullOrEmpty()